Home | Demos | Products

-The ToggleAutoScroll button may be used to disable the chart's AutoScroll while using the tooltips.
+The ToggleAutoScroll button or the AutoScroll checkbox may be used to disable the chart's AutoScroll while using the tooltips.
 If AutoScroll is not disabled, the selected sample will scroll out of view as the chart receives new data.

 When the cursor hovers over the Time or Value axis (or the user touches and holds the an axis), the axis tooltip displays the time stamp or the Y value corresponding to the cursor position on the selected axis.